shalaka-deshan0110/shalaka-deshan0110/README.md

 I'm a student who is curious about the tech world and also an experience software engineer having various domain knowledge.
 I love to solve problems and create innovative solutions.
 I believe in the power of programming to transform and improve the lives of people around the world.

 ## 🛠 Skills
-- Machine Learning
-- Artificial Intelligence
-- Laravel
-- Codeigniter
-- PHP
-- Python
-- JavaScript
+- Laravel           - JavaScript
-- React
+- Codeigniter       - React
-- Angular
+- PHP               - Angular
-- Geospatial Data Visualization
+- Python            - Geospatial Data Visualization
+- C                 - MySql
+- C++

 ## 🌱 I’m currently learning
 - Advanced Machine Learning algorithms